HLR/DomiKnowS/docs/OVERVIEW_USER.md

 ## How to program

-The aim of DomiKnowS is to regularize the design to be focused on knowledge.
+DomiKnowS aims to regularize the design to be focused on knowledge.
 The following sections introduce the major concepts.
 For a complete pipeline of programming with DomiKnowS, please referer to the [pipeline](PIPELINE.md).